-I hate the gym and I hate working out so there’s no point in my lying to you guys having you think I actually like this shit…because I don’t.
+I hate the gym and I hate working out so there’s no point in my lying to you guys and having you think I actually like this shit…because I don’t.
 What I do love however is life and as I get older I’ve started to realize that you only get one body and unless you want to spend your later years in pain you better get moving now.
-When you hit 30 (or even before) it’s time to start focusing on healthy living, raising that heart rate and getting in some exercise. workout must haves
+When you hit 30 (or even before) it’s time to start focusing on healthy living, raising that heart rate, and getting in some exercise. workout must-haves

 A few friends and I decided that we needed a reset and wanted to take time to get our lives together.
 For many that reset comes in January with the start of a New Year and we were fully prepared to do that but, someone asked a really important question.
 “Why wait until January, why can’t we start now”?
 Sometimes you can’t wait until January and you want to hit the restart button now.
 So, that’s exactly what we did so…Happy New Year…yes, in September.

 Since I hate to work out I need motivation.
 Things that will make working out not only comfortable but also make it not seem like such a chore.
 I’m a few weeks into my workout routine and it’s getting easier (the hardest part is just showing up right?).
 If you’re starting your fitness journey and looking for things to keep you motivated, check out my list of fitness and workout must-haves.

 Even though I have a gym in my building and don’t need a gym membership, some days I’m just not feeling it and don’t even have the motivation to walk over.
 On those days, I turn to my home gym and don’t even leave the house.
 Simple things like a compact elliptical that can be tucked away when not n use, resistance bands, a jump rope, a medicine ball, a foam roller, and even a yoga mat make home workouts easy.
 Having a few of these things on hand allows me to move my workouts to my home where I can continue my training.